kubeflow/community/wg-manifests/charter.md

 - Enable users / distributions to install, extend and maintain Kubeflow as a end-to-end multi-tenant platform for multiple users
 - This includes dependencies, security efforts and exemplary integration with popular tools and frameworks.
-- Users can also install individual components without the benefits of the platform.
+- Users can also install individual components without the benefits of the platform, but then they could also just directly fetch them from the WG releases.
 - Synchronize the manifests between working groups and make sure via integration tests that the components work end-to-end together as multi-tenant platform
 - Release tested releases of the Kubeflow platform for downstream consumption
 - We try to be compatible with the popular Kubernetes clusters (Kind, Rancher, AKS, EKS, GKE, ...)